kricsleo/if-used/README.md

 > ⚠️ WIP

 Check all compiled JavaScript files and find code using incompatible APIs based on the provided browser compatibility strategy.
-This is used to check the compatibility of the actual generated code after compilation."
+This is used to check the compatibility of the actual generated code after compilation.

 ## Todos